ngine-io/scalr/docs/config.md

 Scale configuration is made by creating a `config.yml` or whatever file `SCALR_CONFIG` points to.

+!!! note
-NOTE: The config will be re-read before every run, no need to restart a running Scalr service after a config change.
+    The config will be re-read before every run, no need to restart a running Scalr service after a config change.

 ## Common Config